peruzynski/peruzynski/README.md

 # 👋 Hi, I'm Peruzynski!

-I am a certified Terraform and AWS DevOps Engineer with a passion for cloud infrastructure and networking.
+I am a certified Terraform and AWS DevOps Engineer with a passion for cloud infrastructure and automatization.
 With **3 years of experience as a DevOps Engineer** out of **four years in the IT field**, I have successfully transitioned into a DevOps role driven by my enthusiasm for learning and growth.

 ## 🚀 About Me